Last editedOct 20212 min read

 Due to the bank-to-bank nature of Direct Debit, failure rates are significantly lower than those seen with recurring card transactions.
 This is because, unlike cards, bank accounts do not expire, cannot be physically lost and are unlikely to be stolen.

 It is estimated that failure rates on card can range anywhere from 10 - 25% a month.
-Customers who use Direct Direct through GoCardless have an average failure rate of 2%, with some merchants as low as 0.5%.
+Customers who use Direct Debit through GoCardless have an average payment failure rate of 2.9%, with some merchants as low as 0.5%.
+Failure rates can further be reduced by intelligently retrying payments.
+We found on average, businesses can recover 76% of payments that initially fail with our intelligent payment feature, Success+.

 So, as a result, Direct Debit helps to significantly lower involuntary churn.

-• Using Direct Debit improves payment success rate, reducing failures from around 10% to around 2%.
+Using Direct Debit improves payment success rate, reducing failures from around 10% to 2.9%.

 Lifetime value (LTV): the average revenue generated by a customer before they churn